 of typical therapist inbox that's clearly non-PHI operations: referrals, CEUs, EAP/insurance admin, colleague consultation, billing from third parties, vendor correspondence

-Average annual revenue for a solo private-practice therapist at full caseload.
+Median annual revenue for a solo private-practice therapist (2025 benchmark).
 Lost CEU deadlines and missed insurance panel renewals are measurable revenue risk

 The test: does the email content mention a specific client or contain client-identifying information?
 If yes → secure portal with BAA.
 If no → general inbox where alfred_ adds value.